 On New Year's Day.

 And then once it is gone, the holidays are over.

-The worst day of the year is done.
+The worst day of the year is over.

 Everything will be brighter tomorrow.

 But have you ever wondered about the unfortunate people who were born on January 2nd?